 As if that weren’t impressive enough, Beckford’s fashion credentials have seen him transition into television as the host of America’s Make Me A Supermodel.
 All things considered, it’s no wonder Vogue crowned him the greatest male model of all time.

-The 28-year-old was scouted from his pictures on Myspace and quickly went on to help shape the face of menswear over the decade that followed.
+Scouted from his pictures on Myspace (ask your dad), he quickly went on to help shape the face of menswear over the decade that followed.

 Hailing from Georgia, USA, O’Pry counts the likes of D&G, Fendi, Bottega Veneta, Belstaff and Ralph Lauren among his clients, and frequently finds himself at the top of ‘Most Successful Models’ lists in all the most respected magazines.